moneyadviceservice/react_library/src/docs/grid/how_it_works.md

 </Container>
 ```

-> The above example creates three equal-width columns on small, medium, large, and extra large devices using our predefined grid props.
+> The above example creates three equal-width columns on screens larger than 768px which collapse on smaller sreens using our predefined grid props.
 Those columns are centered in the page with the parent `Container` component.

 Breaking it down: